alexwlchan/alexwlchan.net/src/_drafts/swift-bird-animation.md

   });
 </script>

-Notice that the path always starts with a dash, not a gap.
+The path starts in the lower left-hand corner, and notice how it always starts with a complete dash, not a gap.
-You can adjust the starting position by setting the [`lineDashOffset` property][lineDashOffset].
+You can change this by setting the [`lineDashOffset` property][lineDashOffset], which causes the patern to start on a gap, or halfway through a dash.
-I find the behaviour slightly counter-intuitive: as I increase the offset, it looks like the path is moving backward.
-I'm sure it makes sense, but moving the slider does the opposite of what I expect.

 Here's a demo where you can set both variables at once:

 <blockquote id="lineDashOffsetDemo" class="light_block">